 Choose a premium quality brand that is well-balanced.
 Why?
 Because too much zinc, calcium, phosphorus, copper, or manganese in the soil may affect iron availability.

 Last but not least, make your potting mix has the correct soil pH (6.1 to 6.5) as it will influence the availability of iron, which is vital in chlorophyll formation.
+Also, ensure your potting mix is rich in organic matter.
+We add a little bit of Worm Castings Organic or compost to your potting mix.

 b.
 Too much fertilizer